TrivediEnterprisesInc/TrivediEnterprisesInc.github.io/Notes.md

 Handle cliSide: No defaults/Data ∃ 4 Cmd ?? -> "Info + Please create new x by ... "

+### Where's the info 4 orgAd / userAd?  (∃, yeah?) add:
+  - TblDDox(usr, usrSettings) -> ClassDef -> Custom imgs in UsrSettings
+  - Setup one example/test org -> If userId belongs, assigned there; else assigned to `Demo, Inc`
+  - Demo has settings persisted but collections ReInit Daily
+  - Using the DemoNAB allows SwitchToID to test ACL lvls

 ## @TBD: ACL/Role Impl.

 | | Create | View | Edit | Delete |